 List of topics in this guide:

-When we were creating the default skin configuration of FV Player, our aim was to make it clean, neat and appealing.
+The default skin configuration of FV Player was made to look clean, neat and appealing.
 Most of the users, however, will probably want to customize the appearance to fit with the design of their website.
 We kept that in mind and tried to make the interface for changing the player's skin as easy and intuitive as possible.

 To customize the player appearance, navigate in your WordPress admin panel to Settings -> FV Player -> Skin (tab).
 There you find the Player Skin section.